This plant may be available to buy

 we're tropical

 We could get very technical about fertilizers, but we won't.
 If you follow the few simple rules below, you'll do just great.
-There are 12 points below....but be sure to follow at least the first 4 and 10-12 for houseplants
+There are 11 points below ...but be sure to follow at least the first 4 and 10-11 for houseplants then lower down, soil lessons are below that

 1. Cheap fertilizer is not good and good fertilizer is not cheap

 Usually it is best to buy the most expensive fertilizers (per pound of weight) that is available.
-Do not buy brands (cost more) but buy contents so the most expensive bag of an unknown brand is likely better than the same price compared against a brand name product
+Do not buy brands (cost more and may do no more).
+Buy contents so the most expensive bag of an unknown brand is likely better than the same price compared against a brand name product

-Fertilizer bags are labeled with contents such as 8-2-10 or some other set of 3 numbers.
-The first number is nitrogen content, the second is the phosphorus content and the third number is the potassium content.
+2. Fertilizer bags are labeled with contents such as 8-2-10 or some other set of 3 numbers.
+The 1st number is nitrogen content, the 2nd is the phosphorus content and the 3rd number is the potassium content.
 There are more essential foods (see below)

 Do not think that a bag that says 20-20-20 is automatically 10 times better than a bag labeled 2-2-2.
-No plant would want 20-20-20, except maybe lawn grass.
+No plant wants or needs 20-20-20.
 You will want to get the right fertilizers for your plants

-Fertilize often.
-Once a year is (sorry to say) stupid.
-Use the same amounts but spread the feedings into smaller meals.
-Feeding 3, 4, even 6 times a year is way better, e.g. U-Florida recommends 6X a year
+Fertilize your outdoor landscape plants often.
+Once a year (sorry to say) is stupid.
+Apply frequent small meals.
+Feeding 3, 4, even 6 times a year is way better, e.g. University of Florida recommends 6X a year

 Apply granular fertilizer like salt and pepper.
-Sprinkle at and somewhat beyond the drip line.
-Apply enough to see the fertilizer on the soil but not much more.
-Apply a width depending on size of plant, e.g. a tree you might apply a foot wide, small shrub, a few inches
+Sprinkle at and somewhat outside the drip line.
+Apply enough to clearly see the fertilizer on the soil but not much more.
+Apply a width depending on size of plant, e.g. a larger tree you might apply a 2-3 feet wide, small shrub, a few inches

-The time to feed is when it's warm and hot.
+The time to feed is when it is warm and hot.
 In South Florida, feeding #1 would be late winter, perhaps March 1st or so.
 Why feed then?
 Because that is when plants start their growth period.
-Feed often, all the way to September or October in Florida zone 10.
+Feed often all the way to September or October in Florida zone 10.
 Last feeding is August or September zone 9.
-Last feeding in zone 8 would be August
+Last feeding in zone 8 would be August.
+If we get into a spell of ongoing heavy rains, consider the fertilizer washed away and re-apply to replace.
+Check your climate zone here

-If you live in cooler climates, follow the same rules.
-Feed right at the start of warm weather and quit about a month before cool weather returns
+If you live in a cooler climate, follow the same rules.
+Feed right at the start of warm weather and quit about a month before cooler fall weather returns in your area

 If you have an Ixora hedge (and who doesn't?), you'll probably need to buy 2 or 3 bags.
 If you don't use proper fertilizer on Ixora, your plants will have very poor blooms and yellow foliage